 I'm James Borrodell Brown, a London-based technologist and strategist.
-Digital agency Zone employ me in their small strategy team, where I largely help charities and non-profits use the internet effectively.
+Digital agency Zone employ me in their small strategy team, where I help charities, non-profits and big brands to use the internet effectively.
 I'm a street fundraising advocate for the PFRA, and I run and publish Punktastic, one of europe's most popular online-only music magazines.
 At the end of 2012, Zone published a guide I wrote called the Digital Fundraising Handbook.
 I love reading and thinking about how technology and the internet will continue to change charities, companies and people.
+This year I started studying the IPA's flagship Excellence Diploma.
 For fun, I'm creating a tool called ReadComfy, which re-styles your favourite articles with beautiful typography.
-Decisions and inventions made today have intriguing consequences.
-What are the most responsible and interesting things we can create?

 If you were a progressive, unorthodox investor looking to fund long-term projects that pushed forward how the internet works, where would you put your money?